-- POLICY 17.A.
+- Policy 17.A.
 Actively foster the public outreach process in order to increase community participation in the transportation planning process. - Objective 17.A.1.
 To improve efficiency and policy coordination, utilize existing community entities whenever possible for public outreach during the transportation planning process.

-In the town of Mammoth Lakes, coordinate transportation planning activities with the following entities:
+In the Town of Mammoth Lakes, coordinate transportation planning activities with the following entities:

-- Town Council and its advisory commissions/committees; i.e.: - Planning Commission and Economic Development Commission; - Airport Advisory Committee (verify with Town staff); - o Parks and Recreation Commission; - Visitors Bureau; - Chamber of Commerce; and - Other special purpose advisory groups. - Local special districts, such as the Mammoth Community Water District, the Mammoth Lakes Fire Protection District, and Southern Mono Healthcare District
+- Town Council and its advisory commissions/committees; i.e.: - Planning Commission and Economic Development Commission; - Airport Advisory Committee, - Parks and Recreation Commission; and - Other special purpose advisory groups Local special districts, such as the Mammoth Community Water District, the Mammoth Lakes Fire Protection District, and Southern Mono Healthcare District.